IBM WebSphere Service Registry and Repository: Extension points

-Validators, Modifiers and Notifiers.
-There are defined extension points (similar to a User exit) which allow a custom piece of code to be run within the product when an event occurs.
-This could be when an object is created, updated or deleted, or when a transition occurs from one life cycle state to another.
+Validators, modifiers and notifiers are defined extension points (similar to a user exits) which allow a custom piece of code to be run within the product when an event occurs.
+This could be when an object is created, updated, or deleted, or when a transition occurs from one life cycle state to another.

 Integration

-When combined with an ESB, can provide dynamic endpoint lookup.
-This allows services to be redirected based upon information retrieved from the registry.
-ESB's which include primitives to support this out of the box include DataPower, WESB and WebSphere Message Broker.
-Other ESB's can use one of the WSRR APIs to look up the endpoint information.
+When combined with an ESB, can provide dynamic endpoint lookup so that services can be redirected based upon information retrieved from the registry.
+ESBs which include primitives to support this out of the box include DataPower, WESB and WebSphere Message Broker.
+Other ESBs can use one of the WSRR APIs to look up the endpoint information.

 Version history

 Version 8.5.6 (October 2015)

 This release added a user interface enhancement that enables users to display their REST services in a Swagger viewer, when they describe their REST services using Swagger 2.0.

-Mediation runtime policy ordering allows WSRR, as the policy administration point, to now specify the order in which Service Level Definition (SLD) policies are enforced in DataPower.

-Custom, runtime policy filters provide WSRR, as the policy administration point, the ability to insert custom Message Content Filters (MCF) into the response to allow the DataPower Multi-Protocol Gateway (MPGW) to perform advanced functions.
+Mediation runtime policy ordering allows WSRR, as the policy administration point, to specify the order in which Service Level Definition (SLD) policies are enforced in DataPower.
+Custom, runtime policy filters also provide WSRR the ability to insert custom message content filters (MCF) into the response to allow IBM's DataPower multi-protocol gateway (MPGW) to perform advanced functions.

-Added support for POWER8 Little-Endian on SUSE Linux™, Red Hat Linux (RHEL), and Ubuntu operating systems.
+IBM POWER8 supports Little-Endian on SUSE Linux, Red Hat Linux (RHEL), and Ubuntu operating systems.

 Users can test their promotion configuration from the governance master to runtime before actually performing a promotion.

 Users can download all relevant documents, including SOAP (WSDL) and REST (Swagger 2.0) service interfaces, as a single zip file.

 The ability to insert a random UUID into any property by using the configurable modifier.
 Documentation is created regarding how to use the UUID to create context and consumer IDs when an SLA and version are created for a service.

 The 8.5.6 release was a "mod pack" which means it can be applied as a fix pack to an existing 8.5 installation.